Didactics and Conferences

-In addition to rotations, interns in the Mount Sinai-Behavioral Health Center’s doctoral internship in clinical psychology will participate in a number of didactic programs.
+Interns in the Mount Sinai-Behavioral Health Center’s doctoral internship program in clinical psychology participate in didactic programs.

 Summer Didactics Program